The Government House will be featured as part of the St. Augustine History Festival.

 Drake's Raid Reenactment

-When: Sunday, May 11, 2025, from 7:00 to 9:00 p.m.
+When: Saturday, May 10, 2025, from 7:00 to 9:00 p.m.

-Where: Troops will march from the Oldest House Museum to Orange Street.
+Where: Troops march from the Oldest House Museum to Orange Street.
 The battle takes place at the redoubt on Orange Street.

 St. Augustine History Fest, 2025